danielfurlan/OpenGesture/README.md

 ## Compiling it

-you may use the following flags for python library location when compiling the 'main.cpp':
+you may use the following flags for python library location when compiling the `main.cpp`:
-'g++ -std=c++11 main.cpp -o main -I/usr/include/x86_64-linux-gnu -lpython3.5m'
+`g++ -std=c++11 main.cpp -o main -I/usr/include/x86_64-linux-gnu -lpython3.5m`